Blog Home / Compliance / GDPR Data Subject Rights – Secure Your Privacy

 The Importance of Data Privacy

 In today’s digital age, data privacy has become increasingly important.
-Personal data, as defined by GDPR, includes any information that can be used to identify an individual directly or indirectly.
-This can range from names and email addresses to more sensitive information like medical records or financial information.
+Personal data, as defined by GDPR (General Data Protection Regulation), includes any information that can be used to identify an individual directly or indirectly.
+This can range from common identifiers like names and email addresses to more sensitive information like medical records or financial data.

-Understanding the importance of data privacy is the first step towards GDPR compliance.
+Understanding the importance of data privacy is the essential first step towards achieving robust GDPR compliance.
 To delve deeper into the specific requirements of GDPR, check out our gdpr requirements article.

 In the following sections, we will explore the specific rights that GDPR grants to individuals, known as GDPR data subject rights.
 These rights form the cornerstone of GDPR and are essential for any organisation to fully comply with the regulation.